-- First and foremost, go to the B17 cell >> enter the formula given below.
+- Go to cell B17 and enter the formula below.

 =FILTER(B5:D13,MONTH(C5:C13)=4,"No Info.")

 - FILTER(B5:D13,MONTH(C5:C13)=4,”No Info.”) → filter a range or array.
 Here, B5:D13 is the array argument, while MONTH(C5:C13)=4 is the include argument that selects the values corresponding to the month of “April”.
-Lastly, “No Info.” is the optional if_empty argument that is returned by the function if there are no matches.
+“No Info.” is the optional if_empty argument that is returned by the function if there are no matches.

 Read More: How to Use IF Formula for Date Range in Excel

-- First of all, move to the B17 cell >> copy and paste the expression shown below.
+- Move to the B17 cell and insert the following formula.

 =IFERROR(INDEX($B$5:$D$13, SMALL(IF(($C$5:$C$13<=$G$5)*($C$5:$C$13>=$G$4), MATCH(ROW($B$5:$B$13), ROW($B$5:$B$13)), ""), ROW(A1)), COLUMN(A1)), "No Info.")